NVIDIA/NeMo/docs/source/checkpoints/dist_ckpt.rst

    * - 1
      - [[3, 4, 5], [9, 10, 11]]

-After flattening and sharding by DP=3, the resulting local shards are as follows:
+After flattening and sharding by DP=3 (which would happen in the Megatron Core Distributed Optimizer), the resulting local shards are as follows:

 .. list-table::
    :widths: 50 50